 Pollak Twins

-Together, the Pollak Twins co-wrote and directed the short films Die Agentin, Lily, Lola, The Icecream People and I Am Romy.
-Their films have screened at the Independent Film Festival Berlin, Toronto International Film Festival, and the Indie Short Fest at the Los Angeles International Film Festival—establishing them as bold new voices in independent cinema.
+Together, they co-wrote and directed the short films Die Agentin, Lily, Lola, The Icecream People, and I Am Romy.
+Their work has screened at the Toronto International Film Festival, Berlin Independent Film Festival, and the Indie Short Fest at the Los Angeles International Film Festival, establishing them as bold new voices in independent cinema.

-Their vision has been recognized beyond the screen, with features in Flaunt Magazine, Sleek Magazine, Screen Daily, and IndieWire, among others.
-They collaborated with Gucci and Alessandro Michele on the SS23 Twinsburg fashion show at Milan Fashion Week—an homage to identity, duality, and the layered complexity of self-perception.
+In 2023, Antonia and Francesca collaborated with Gucci and Alessandro Michele on the SS23 Twinsburg fashion show, an homage to duality, identity, and the mirrored complexities of self-perception.

 Antonia

-Antonia holds a BA (Hons) in Filmmaking and has worked on the sets of award-winning art-house films, including Houston by Bastian Günther, Clouds of Sils Maria by Olivier Assayas, and The House That Jack Built by Lars von Trier.
-With over a decade of experience in the film industry, she has honed her craft not only as a filmmaker but also as a talent agent, shaping careers and curating artistic collaborations across Europe and the U.S. Her deep understanding of performance and storytelling informs her cinematic approach, blending narrative precision with raw emotional depth.
+Antonia holds a BA (Hons) in Filmmaking from the University of West London and has worked on the sets of award-winning films including Houston by Bastian Guenther, Clouds of Sils Maria by Olivier Assayas, and The House That Jack Built by Lars von Trier.
+Having worked as a talent manager with a passion for talent discovery, she brings a rare depth of performance insight to her filmmaking practice.

 Francesca